255kb/stack-on-a-budget/pages/misc.md

 [Home page](https://letsencrypt.org/)

 * *Free tier*: provide SSL certificates for free
-* *Pros*: free?
+* *Pros*: free, support for wildcard certificates
-* *Limitations*: certificates are valid for 90 days so automation is strongly recommended, no wildcard certificates
+* *Limitations*: certificates are valid for 90 days so automation is strongly recommended

 ## Mailtrap